-That is something you are born with.
-I think it has to do with me being an Aries and having an adventurous nature.
+That is something you are born with, I have an adventurous nature.
 Combine it with love for the English language, interest in geography and curiosity about the world, and you have got a traveller.

 You lived in the USA and New Zealand for some time.
 What local practices or habits would you like to see in the Czech Republic?